 I can work standing up for two hours a day.
+Big whup, right?

 I put off the surgery for a long time for various reasons, not the least of which were horror stories I heard from people about other people they knew who’d had fusion surgery and it didn’t help, maybe even made them worse.
 So they said.

 But my pain got worse and worse.
 By the time I went in for the procedure, I was out of options.
 I could barely walk 30 feet without stopping for a break because of the pain shooting down my left leg.
 Sitting for any longer than 15-20 minutes could be unbearable.
 Finally, I met with my neurosurgeon, Dr. Alexander Drofa, and his confidence made me feel confident.
-(That’s us together at Sanford in downtown Fargo.)

 If you define a miracle as something that changes a life for the better, and I do, then miracles they most certainly are.